 We believe that our long-term equity and equity incentive compensation programs, using restricted stock awards with five-year cliff vesting and RSU's with seven-year cliff vesting, is an appropriate incentive for our officers and is a beneficial retention tool.
 We are mindful of the potential dilution and compensation cost associated with awarding shares of restricted stock and RSU's and, therefore our policy is to minimize dilution.
-In 2011, we awarded 74,040 shares of restricted stock with an aggregate grant date fair value of \$1,198,708-such shares represented 0.51% of our issued and outstanding shares at December 31, 2011.
-In the five years ended December 31, 2011, we awarded an aggregate of 551,715 shares of common stock (including 200,000 RSU's), representing an average of 0.82% per annum of our outstanding shares of common stock as of the respective year ends.
+In 2012, we awarded 109,450 shares of restricted stock with an aggregate grant date fair value of \$1.84 million-such shares represented 0.73% of our issued and outstanding shares at December 31, 2012.
+In the five years ended December 31, 2012, we awarded an aggregate of 409,940 restricted shares and, upon satisfaction of specified performance conditions, RSU's for up to 200,000 shares of common stock, representing, respectively, an average of 0.53% and 0.35% per annum of our outstanding shares of common stock as of the respective immediately preceding year ends.
 We believe the cumulative effect of the awards is not overly dilutive and has created significant incentives for our officers and employees.

-After reviewing the aggregate compensation received by our full-time named executive officers, our performance in 2011, and the performance and responsibilities of each named executive officer, and taking into account our policy of minimizing stockholder dilution, in 2012 we awarded 12,500 shares to Patrick J. Callan, Jr., 10,000 shares of restricted stock to Lawrence G. Ricketts, Jr., and 7,400 shares of restricted stock to each of David W. Kalish, Fredric H. Gould and Mark H. Lundy.
-Generally, all of such shares vest in full, assuming continued employment, in 2017.
+After reviewing the aggregate compensation received by our full-time named executive officers, our performance in 2012, and the performance and responsibilities of each named executive officer, and taking into account our policy of minimizing stockholder dilution, in 2013 we awarded 12,500 shares to Patrick J. Callan, Jr., 10,000 shares of restricted stock to Lawrence G. Ricketts, Jr., and 8,600 shares of restricted stock to each of David W. Kalish, Fredric H. Gould, Matthew J. Gould and Mark H. Lundy.
+All of such shares vest in full, assuming continued employment, in 2018, subject to accelerated vesting upon the occurrence of specified events.